 To evaluate the plausibility of this hypothesis, we estimate the theoretical magnitude of the transport coefficient $\beta_{\rm w}$ using the scaling $\beta_{\rm w}^{\rm(theory)} \sim e (k H_{\rm p}/\mu) P_c$, where $H_{\rm p}$ is the rim thickness and $e$ is an efficiency factor.
 Given the uncertainty in the microscopic structure, we evaluate the theoretical range using a rim thickness $H_{\rm p} \in [10, 50]\,\mathrm{nm}$ and porosity $\varepsilon \in [0.1, 0.5]$.
 With the experimental properties ($d_{\rm p} \simeq 6\,\mathrm{nm}$, $\gamma \simeq 20.2\,\mathrm{mN\,m^{-1}}$), the ideal wicking capacity ($k H_{\rm p} P_c / \mu$) spans a window of $\mathcal{O}(10^{-19})\text{--}\mathcal{O}(10^{-16})\,\mathrm{m^3\,s^{-1}}$.
 The identified coefficient $\beta_{\rm w} \approx 2.6 \times 10^{-19}\,\mathrm{m^3\,s^{-1}}$ falls near the lower bound of this physically plausible range.
 This corresponds to an efficiency factor $e \sim 10^{-2}$--$10^{-1}$.
 Given the complexity of the coupled transport phenomena, including evaporation, nanoparticle migration, and the resulting local variations in the rim structure, this order of magnitude renders the hypothesis physically plausible.
 However, we emphasize that the capillary wicking model represents one possible physical interpretation of the identified $(h^{-1})_r$ flux.
 While the quantitative agreement offered by this model is compelling, the data-driven identification of the $(h^{-1})_r$ term does not preclude alternative mechanisms that might yield similar scaling laws.
-Nevertheless, the fact that the identified coefficient lies within a theoretically explainable range strongly supports the view that nanoparticle-induced structural effects are the primary driver of superspreading, warranting further mechanistic investigation. }
+Nevertheless, the fact that the identified coefficient lies within a theoretically explainable range supports the hypothesis that nanoparticle-induced structural effects contribute significantly to superspreading, warranting further mechanistic investigation. }